Does the idea of gathering around the table warm your heart like it does mine? Let’s explore menu planning for your family.

 If you have any food allergies or dietary restrictions, Plan to Eat is a real lifesaver.
 I’m both gluten-free and dairy-free, and I now have a wonderful collection of recipes for dinner rolls, birthday cakes, soups, condiments, and even ice cream!

 Plan to Eat also has a tagging system not only for type of Course (main, side, dessert etc.), but also for type of recipe.
-I can tag recipes as gluten-free or paleo or even autoimmune paleo.
+I can tag recipes as gluten-free or vegan.
 I can then search for a group of tags when I’m sitting down to plan the next time.

-I’ve been using Plan to Eat for four years now.
+I’ve been using Plan to Eat for over five years now.
 (It’s a testament to the power of meal planning with Plan to Eat that I’ve stuck with this tool consistently for years!!!)
 And I now have 430 recipes in my planner.
-I’ve entered them in one of three ways:

-- Some come from online.
-Yes, there’s a handy tool that allows you to find a recipe online (on just about any of your favorite websites) and save the recipe to your recipe collection.
-You can even schedule the recipe for an upcoming date right after saving.
+- Online Recipes: Yes, there’s a handy tool that allows you to find a recipe online ~ on just about any of your favorite websites ~ and save the recipe to your recipe collection with just one click.
+You then even schedule the recipe for an upcoming date right after saving.

-- Some of my recipes are family favorites that I’ve typed in.
+- Family Recipes: some of my recipes are family favorites that I’ve typed in.
 Then I can schedule these favorite meals often to keep everyone happy!
-Some of our favorites include Tomato Basil Tart, Easy Cheesy Lentils, Paleo Tacos, and Chicken Stir Fry.
+Some of our favorites include Tomato Basil Tart, Easy Cheesy Lentils, and vegan Peanut Butter Cookies.

-- Some of my recipes come from friends within the program.
+- Recipes from Friends: some of my recipes come from friends within the program.
 Yes, you can “friend” another PTE user and share recipes!

 Here’s a great example from my family: I am currently taking a yoga class on Wednesdays at 5pm.
 I’m not home during the dinner-prep hour.
 So, my husband and teenage daughter switch off making dinner on Wednesdays.
 They just check the plan, and make the meal!
 Super for me and we still all get to have dinner together when I get home.